Mcful123/color-segment/README.md

 <img src="combined.png" height="200">
 </pre>

 With some clever logic and modification, it may be possible to only isolate the pixels on the image that are powder.
+Or it can be used to help make masks for image segmentation.